dotnet/crank/docs/post_processing.md

 Crank provides the ability to define custom post-processing scripts that can be invoked before the results are stored, and reused across runs.

-In these scripts, the `benchmarks` property is available for read/write access, and represent the JSon document as it would be save on disk with the option `--output [filename]`.
+In these scripts, the `benchmarks` property is available for read/write access, and represents the JSon document as it would be saved on disk with the option `--json [filename]`.

 ## Prerequisites